Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Introduction

+{\bf An evaluation framework for sharded blockchains.} While attempting to compare \prot\ against the \tpc\ approach, we find us (and the field of blockchain sharding) in need of a better evaluation framework.
+Currently, the evaluation methodology of existing works is ad-hoc and artificial.
+In particular, most of them randomly allocate (synthetic) transactions to shards.
+Clearly, such a random allocation would make the vast majority of transactions cross-shard and fail to capture the characteristics of a realistic sharded blockchain.

-\paragraph{Evaluation framework for sharded blockchains.} We characterize the behavior of sharded blockchains with the aim of better understanding interactions within and across shards based on the Ethereum transaction history.
-We proceed to create a realistic evaluation benchmark for sharded blockchains.
+In light of this, we try to characterize the Ethereum transaction history with the aim of better understanding the interactions within and across shards had we sharded Ethereum.
+We proceed to create a benchmark for sharded blockchains.
 At a high level, our benchmark represents interactions between accounts as a graph and partitions them into different shards while minimizing the amount of cross-shard transactions.
 Overall, we observe less than 30\% cross-shard transactions among different shards as opposed to over 90\% cross-shard transactions arising from a random allocation of accounts to shards~\cite{zamani2018rapidchain,dang2019towards}.
-We analyze our results and see that our approach partitions major services along with their popular users into different shards.
-Thus we think that the benchmark we create is realistic, and is a great way to evaluate sharded systems, both ours and future ones.
+We observe that our approach partitions major services along with their users into different shards.
+Thus, we believe this benchmark gives a more realistic way to evaluate sharded blockchain systems (ours and future ones).